Pension and insurance indemnities

 Long-term pension6 Exempt from tax No No No No

-Entries within II pillar, including the transfer of insurance pension or fund pension money to a pension investment account, shall not be considered as payouts and shall not give rise to any tax liability.
+Transfers within the second (II) pension pillar, including transfers of insurance pension or fund pension money to a pension investment account, are not considered payments and such transfers are not subject to income tax (based on subsection 2 of § 20¹ of the Income Tax Act).

 Notes

-1 The retirement age of the II pillar is the retirement age or five years before reaching that age.
+1 The pensionable age of the II pillar is the pensionable age or five years before reaching that age.

-2 The retirement age for those who joined the III pillar until 2020 is 55 years, and for those who have joined from 2021, the retirement age is similar to the II pillar.
+2 The pensionable age for those who joined the III pillar before 2020 is 55 years, and for those who have joined from 2021, the pensionable age is similar to the II pillar.

-4 The retirement age is calculated according to the year of birth (more information on the web site of the Social Insurance Board: "Old-age pension").
-The pension under favourable conditions does not change taxation.
+3 The pensionable age is calculated according to the year of birth (more information in the article "Retirement age" on the website of the Social Insurance Board).
+Pensions under favourable conditions do not change taxation.

-5 Short-term pension - shorter than long-term pension, i.e. shorter than the average fixed-term pension distributed over the years left to live.
+4 Short-term pension – shorter than long-term pension, i.e. shorter than the average fixed-term pension divided over the years left to live.

 No tax liability arises upon acceptance of the succession.
 Tax liability may arise upon realization of the inheritance.